|Survey name||UK gross domestic expenditure on research and development QMI|

 Government (including research councils)

-The UK government owns many research institutes and laboratories, which carry out R&D into many different research areas.
-These are managed by different government departments, most notably the Department for Business, Energy and Industrial Strategy (BEIS), the Department for Environment, Food and Rural Affairs (Defra) and the Department of Health (DoH).
-The variety of R&D in the government sector includes research carried out by the Central Science Laboratory, National Institute into Medical Research and the Meteorological Office.
+The UK government owns many research institutes and laboratories that carry out R&D into various research areas.
+These are managed by a range of government departments, most notably the Department for Business, Energy and Industrial Strategy (BEIS), the Department for Environment, Food and Rural Affairs (DEFRA) and the Department of Health (DoH).
+The variety of R&D in the government sector includes research carried out by the Biotechnology and Biological Sciences Research Council, UK Atomic Energy Authority and the Food Standards Agency.

 (The degree to which the statistical outputs meet users’ needs.)